sedemto/Bachelors_thesis/README.md

 - `conda install -c nvidia cuda`
 - `conda install -c nvidia cuda-nvrtc`
 - `conda install -c nvidia cuda-nvcc`
-- `conda istall pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia`
+- `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia`

 Notes:
 - the GPU port needs to be set to the port of the GPU you want to use for computation (default 0)